 Keep in mind that unless your loved one plans to live in a house you have transferred to him as his primary residence for a minimum of a couple of years before selling it, the sale will trigger capital gains tax.
 Selling a vacation property or land will also trigger capital gains tax.

-Before you make a decision about gifting real estate to a loved one, consult with an experienced tax consultant who can explain exactly how gifting real estate during your lifetime, as opposed to leaving it to a beneficiary as part of your estate, affects capital gains and any other taxes payable.
+Before you make a decision about gifting real estate to a loved one, consult with an experienced tax consultant who can explain exactly when you have to pay gift tax, and how gifting real estate during your lifetime, as opposed to leaving it to a beneficiary as part of your estate, affects capital gains and any other taxes payable.
 Then you can make the choice that benefits you and your loved ones most.

 - Law Offices of Cathy Mack: Is There a Gift Tax in Maryland?